 “A valuable, much-needed book.
 A contribution to understanding the communication styles of men and women.” – Harville Hendrix, author of Getting the Love You Want.

 “Gray offers a Berlitz of the heart, a translation of that foreign language your spouse is speaking.
 And hearing.” – USA Today.

 Even in the best of relationships, people make mistakes and do and say things they regret, hurting those they love most.
 Simply saying sorry is never enough.”

-‘When Sorry Isn’t Enough is a rare book that’ll help you discover how meaningful apologies provide the power to make your friendships, family, and marriage stronger than ever before.
+‘When Sorry Isn’t Enough is a rare book that’ll help you discover how meaningful apologies can make your friendships, family, and marriage more robust than ever before.